gerverska/rarefy-demo/README.md

 4. If all the above is true, then all Hill numbers (i.e., all alpha-diversity metrics) for the combined sample should also double.

-This seems like a very basic property that’d we’d prefer always to be true, but it’s only true when samples are compared at the same level of coverage!
+This seems like a very basic property that we’d prefer always to be true, but it’s only true when samples are compared at the same level of coverage!
 Below calculates all three Hill numbers using the `iNEXT` package, specifying a coverage level (`level = 0.9999`) and a number of